rybalkinsd/atom/lecture09/presentation/PITCHME.md

 ---

 ### Multithreading
 Game server is a multithreaded application
+For each game:
 1. Many threads - get user input
 1. One thread - Game mechanics
 1. Many threads broadcast replica